patrick-schubert/domain-adaptation-with-simulated-data/README.md

 This project aimed to propose a principled aproach to learn from simulated data and make inference with real data.

 Dataset consist of samples from extremely rare events, Gravitational Lens.

+Objective: Estimate the Einstein Radius given the Multi-Spectral source.

 <img src="https://github.com/patrick-schubert/domain-adaptation-with-simulated-data/blob/main/imgs/ilustration.jpg" width="50%" />